Middle School Math

 Bio coming soon!

 Will Rushing joined the faculty in 2016 and has taught numerous subjects in the humanities department over the years.
-He currently teaches U.S. Government and AP World History and serves as the Instructional Coordinator, focusing on professional development, project-based learning implementation, data analysis and general administrative support.
+He currently teaches AP World History, U.S. Government, Economics, and Contemporary Mythology.
 He received a Bachelor’s degree in History from Long Beach State University and a Master’s degree in Early Adolescent Education from Bank Street College of Education.
-He worked briefly in the advertising industry in the 1990’s before realizing that he had a calling in education.
+He worked briefly in the advertising industry in the 1990s before realizing that he had a calling in education.
 He was a middle school English and History teacher in New York City for ten years prior to moving to Santa Fe in 2012.
-In addition to his duties at Monte, Will is also an independent consultant who works with a dual language school in Albuquerque to develop a project-based learning model for their middle school.
 He lives with his wife, daughter and dog near Santa Fe.
-When not working, he enjoys traveling, hiking, reading, nerding out on Star Wars and watching Tottenham Hotspur play football.
+When not working, he enjoys traveling, hiking, reading, nerding out on Star Wars and watching Tottenham Hotspur attempt to play football.

 Spanish, Bilingual Education